-WHY DR. LIBBY'S SLOW-DISSOLVE?
+WHY ALFRED LIBBY'S SLOW-DISSOLVE?

-While chewing and swallowing Dr. Libby's Slow Dissolve Tablets might be tempting given their sweet taste, it is crucial to their effectiveness that you allow them to dissolve under the tongue completely.
+While chewing and swallowing Alfred Libby's Slow Dissolve Tablets might be tempting given their sweet taste, it is crucial to their effectiveness that you allow them to dissolve under the tongue completely.
 You'll still get the great taste, plus the full benefit of these nutrients… his patented slow dissolve process helps to make sure you get the B-12 you need when you need it!

 1 Andrews E., et al. (2113).
 The syndrome of food-cobalamin malabsorption revisited in a department of internal medicine.
 A monocentric cohort study of 80 patients.
 European Journal of Internal Medicine, 14, 221-2216.